-Afterwards, an analysis of the latency on the network was presented.
-Considering the network distance, one verifies that assuming a RU+DU-CU architecture will lead to a 48% increase on the network distance since the maximum MH distance is 40 km instead of 10 km on the maximum FH distance.
-Looking at the other network architectures, the network distances are approximately similar even though the RU+DU+CU architecture only has a BH link that can bring latency benefits on the network, since the RU is directly connected to the CN.
+Afterwards, an analysis of the latency on the network is presented.
+Considering the network distance, one verifies that assuming a RU+DU-CU architecture leads to a 48% increase in network distance since the maximum MH distance is 40 km instead of 10 km on the maximum FH distance.
+Looking at the other network architectures, network distances are approximately similar even though the RU+DU+CU architecture only has a BH link that can bring latency benefits to the network, since the RU is directly connected to the CN.
 Regarding the capacity of the network to support the different 5G use cases, it is important to notice that, when using the references scenario architecture, it is not possible to achieve full coverage on the ultra-low 2E2 latency use cases, so it is necessary to introduce MEC nodes in the network.
-It should be noticed that the URLLC services are more dependent on the network distance, so it is best to reduce network distance with the introduction of MEC nodes, since the processing delay of this services is already very low due to the high priority level.
-In contrast, the eMBB services are more sensitive to the processing capacity on the node, primarily in the Gaming use case, since this requires a lot of network resources.
-The performance of the eMBB services on the network will benefit from increasing node capacity.
-One concludes that increasing the connected devices on the network due to the mMTC services will not decrease neither the latency network performance nor the required node capacity due to the low data rate requirements and low priority level of the service.
-Increasing the number of URLLC devices on the network will affect the overall performance of the network, for all network services since these use cases have high priority levels.
+It should be noticed that URLLC services are more dependent on the network distance, so it is best to reduce network distance with the introduction of MEC nodes, since the processing delay of these services is already very low due to the high priority level.
+In contrast, eMBB services are more sensitive to the processing capacity in the node, primarily in the Gaming use case, since this requires a lot of network resources.
+The performance of eMBB services in the network benefits from increasing node capacity.
+One concludes that increasing the connected devices on the network due to the mMTC services does not decrease neither the latency network performance nor the required node capacity due to the low data rate requirements and low priority level of the service.
+Increasing the number of URLLC devices in the network affects the overall performance of the network, for all network services since these use cases have high priority levels.

-In order to achieve full network coverage on the 5G use cases, the implementation of MEC nodes in the network will be required, in this case, the information of the 5G use cases does not go to the CN nodes, being processed in the MEC node, thus reducing network latency.
-Considering the Minho scenario, one concludes that it is required at least 5 MEC nodes in order to achieve a maximum network latency below 1 ms. In the special case of the factory automation use case, due to its 0.25 ms latency requirement, it is necessary to use an RU+DU+CU architecture, creating a direct connection between RU and the MEC node with a maximum 11.5 km of fibre link.
+In order to achieve full network coverage on 5G use cases, the implementation of MEC nodes in the network is required; in this case, the information of 5G use cases does not go to the CN nodes, being processed in the MEC node, thus reducing network latency.
+Considering the Minho scenario, one concludes that it is required to have at least 5 MEC nodes in order to achieve a maximum network latency below 1 ms. In the special case of the factory automation use case, due to its 0.25 ms latency requirement, it is necessary to use an RU+DU+CU architecture, creating a direct connection between RU and the MEC node with a maximum 11.5 km of fibre link.

-Concerning the network cost, it was considered relative values on the analysis due to the lack of detailed information on the hardware cost of the nodes since the 5G network is still in its beginning stages.
-As expected, increasing the BS functions on the RU nodes will increase the overall cost of the network, since the majority of the cost of the nodes on the network comes from the RU nodes.
-From splitting option 8 to option 7.1, the initial investment on the network is 21% higher just due to the increased cost of the RU nodes.
-Assuming a higher splitting option will result in a substantial initial node investment increment, so these architectures should only be considered if it is required a direct connection between the RU and the CN or MEC node to, for example, support the factory automation use case.
-The OPEX cost of the network follows a similar behaviour as the CAPEX one regarding the different network architectures, and one concludes that the majority of the OPEX on the network is due to node maintenance, mainly the RU maintenance in high splitting architectures.
+Concerning the network cost, one considered relative values on the analysis due to the lack of detailed information on the hardware cost of the nodes since the 5G network is still in its first stages.
+As expected, increasing the BS functions on the RU nodes increases the overall cost of the network, since the majority of the cost of the nodes on the network comes from the RUs.
+From splitting option 8 to option 7.1, the initial investment in the network is 21% higher just due to the increased cost of the RU nodes.
+Assuming a higher splitting option will result in a substantial initial node investment increment, so these architectures should only be considered if a direct connection between the RU and the CN or MEC node is required to, for example, support the factory automation use case.
+The OPEX of the network follows a similar behaviour as CAPEX regarding the different network architectures, and one concludes that the majority of the OPEX in the network is due to node maintenance, mainly the RU maintenance in high splitting architectures.